-In addition to including earnings in accordance with generally accepted accounting principles (GAAP), this presentation also includes historical adjusted earnings and earnings per share (EPS) excluding: (1) charges related to Georgia Power's construction of Plant Vogtle Units 3 and 4; (2) charges (net of salvage proceeds), associated legal expenses (net of insurance recoveries), and tax impacts related to Mississippi Power's integrated coal gasification combined cycle project in Kemper County, Mississippi (Kemper IGCC); (3) impacts related to the sale of Plant Mankato and other acquisition and disposition activities; (4) earnings from the Wholesale Gas Services business; and (5) impairment charges related to the PennEast Pipeline project and leveraged lease investments.
+In addition to including earnings in accordance with generally accepted accounting principles (GAAP), this presentation also includes historical adjusted earnings and earnings per share (EPS) excluding: (1) charges related to Georgia Power's construction of Plant Vogtle Units 3 and 4; (2) charges (net of salvage proceeds), associated legal expenses (net of insurance recoveries), and tax impacts related to Mississippi Power's integrated coal gasification combined cycle project in Kemper County, Mississippi (Kemper IGCC); (3) impacts related to the sale of Sequent and Plant Mankato and other acquisition and disposition activities; (4) earnings from the Wholesale Gas Services business; and (5) impairment charges related to the PennEast Pipeline project and leveraged lease investments.

-The charges related to Georgia Power's construction of Plant Vogtle Units 3 and 4 impacted earnings per share for the three and six months ended June 30, 2021 and 2020.
+The charges related to Georgia Power's construction of Plant Vogtle Units 3 and 4 impacted earnings per share for the three and nine months ended September 30, 2021 and for the nine months ended September 30, 2020.
 Further charges may occur; however, the amount and timing of any such charges are uncertain.